-Get Into Nuclear provides information and support to help people switch into careers that help to solve climate change.
+Get Into Nuclear provides information and support to help people switch into careers to solve climate change.
 We do this by helping people to find work in the nuclear industry.

 This page is a summary of what we have learned so far.
 We start by giving you the ultimate goals and go on to provide you with the details.
 Below are the topics that we will run through with you.
 At the end we will give you the tools to change your career: